AzulGarza/lineartestr/paper/paper.md

 ## Domínguez-Lobato test

 The Domínguez-Lobato approach tests the linear specification of a model.
-It means that tests the null hypothesis
+It means that tests the null hypothesis,

 $$
-H_0: y = \beta^T x + u
+H_0: y = \beta^T x + u.
 $$

 In their work, Domínguez and Lobato proposed two statisticts to test this hypothesis [@lobato].
 First, the Cramer von Mises (CvM) statistic given by